javidjamae/ai-portfolio/experimentation.md

 # Experimentation Experience (Growth / Product)

+I lead end‑to‑end experimentation across growth, product, and platform teams.

+For SaaS, I run Product‑Led Growth focused on activation, conversion, and retention.
+For consumer brands, I drive Growth Marketing for acquisition and unauthenticated visitor experimentation.

-I’ve led experimentation programs end to end across growth, product, and platform teams.
-My experience includes: vendor selection and management, building statistical analysis frameworks, architecting the full technical stack (from flagging to analytics pipelines), and training cross‑functional partners to run reliable, decision‑quality experiments at scale.
+My work spans vendor selection and management; statistical analysis frameworks; full‑stack architecture from flagging to analytics pipelines; and cross‑functional training that enables decision‑quality experiments at scale.

 ## Platforms and Vendor Management